Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Some types of breast cancer cells have proteins that estrogen can attach to.
-Estrogen can then cause these types of breast cancer cells to grow and multiply.
-Hormone therapy is only used on the types of cancer that have these proteins.
-The therapy can block the estrogen from attaching to these cells.
-Hormone therapy can make breast cancer less likely to recur (come back).
-It may also be used for breast cancer that has spread.
+Hormone therapy is only used on the types of cancer that have the proteins that estrogen can attach to.
+The therapy can help keep estrogen from attaching to these cells.
+Hormone therapy can make breast cancer less likely to come back (recur).
+It is the usual first-line treatment for hormone receptor-positive breast cancer that has spread.
 It is done in addition to other treatments such as surgery, radiation, or chemotherapy.
 The type of hormone therapy to be used depends on factors such as your gender, your age, and whether the cancer has spread.

 Estrogen-receptor blockers.
-These medications stop estrogen from working on cancer cells.
+These medicines stop estrogen from working on cancer cells.
 They come in pill form and as an injection.
 They may be given for early breast cancer, or breast cancer that has spread.
+These medicines can help keep breast cancer from coming back after treatment and help lower the risk of breast cancer in the other breast.
 They may be given to reduce the risk of breast cancer in some women.

 Aromatase inhibitors (AIs).
-These medications stop the body from making estrogen.
+These medicines stop the body from making estrogen.
 Or they may stop estrogen from working in the body.
+They can be used to treat breast cancer that has spread and to help keep cancer from coming back after treatment.
 They are only given to women who are past menopause.
-AIs come in pill form and are taken orally.
+AIs come in pill form.

 LHRH and GnRH agonists.
-These medications stop the body from making other hormones that are similar to estrogens.
+These medicines stop the body from making estrogen and other hormones that are similar to estrogens.
 These hormones can also cause breast cancer cells to grow.
-The medications may be injected into a muscle or just under the skin.
-Or they may come in pill form be taken by mouth.
+The medicines may be injected into a muscle or just under the skin.
+Or they may come in pill form and be taken by mouth.